graphql/graphql-over-http/rfcs/GraphQLOverSSE.md

 The reservation token MUST accompany future HTTP requests to aid the server with the stream matching process.
 Token SHOULD be transmitted by the client through either:

-- A header value `X-GraphQL-Stream-Token`
+- A header value `X-GraphQL-Event-Stream-Token`
 - A search parameter `token`

 For security reasons, **only one** SSE connection can fulfil a reservation at a time, there MUST never be multiple SSE connections behind a single reservation.